jturnshek/formant_deepracer/README.md

 ### Running

-The ros nodes should now start in a tmux session called `formant_deepracer` upon reset.
+The ros nodes should now start in a tmux session called `formant_deepracer` upon startup, so reset the car if you haven't already.

 If you'd like to run the launch file directly, you can do so with:
 ```